Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/tutorials/doclib-tutorials.md

     * Is Browser (type)
     * Is Portlet mode

-    See the `slingshot-documentlibrary-context.xml` file located in the `alfresco/tomcat/webapps/share/WEB-INF/classes/alfresco` directory of your Alfresco Content Services 6.2 installation for more information about out-of-the-box evaluators.
+    See the `slingshot-documentlibrary-context.xml` file located in the `alfresco/tomcat/webapps/share/WEB-INF/classes/alfresco` directory of your Content Services 6.2 installation for more information about out-of-the-box evaluators.

 6. Add a Status Indicator for the Send-As-Email action.